Agusx1211/sequence-knife/README.md

 # Sequence-Knife

-Sequence-Knife is a command-line interface (CLI) tool designed to help debug and analyze Sequence Smart Wallet configurations and signatures.
+Sequence-Knife is a command-line interface tool designed to help debug and analyze Sequence Smart Wallet configurations and signatures.

 ## Features